Learning how to write headlines is critical. Your headline is the first, and perhaps only, impression you make on a prospective reader.

 You’ll of course have a basic idea for the subject matter of your blog post or sales copy.

 Then, simply take that basic idea and craft a killer headline before you write a single word of the body content.
-Why?
+Why does this help you meet your writing goals?

 Your headline is a promise to readers.
 Its job is to clearly communicate the benefit you’ll deliver to the reader in exchange for their valuable time.